RazorPhaser/angular-tutorial/src/chapters/chapter01-intro.md

 ### Slack Channel for Questions

 I have created a slack channel for you to be able to ask your Angular questions.
-You can join the channel at [https://scs-ng-workshop-slack.herokuapp.com/](https://scs-ng-workshop-slack.herokuapp.com.
-I wil also post any updates to the workshop or slides on the slack channel as well.
+You can join the channel at [https://scs-ng-workshop-slack.herokuapp.com/](https://scs-ng-workshop-slack.herokuapp.com).
+I will also post any updates to the workshop or slides on the slack channel as well.